Girnar Jain temples: In Jainism

-Girnar along with Ashtapad, Shikharji, Dilwara Temples of Mount Abu and Shatrunjaya are known as Śvētāmbara Pancha Tirth (five principal pilgrimage shrine).
+Girnar along with Ashtapad, Shikharji, Dilwara Temples of Mount Abu and Palitana temples on Shatrunjaya are known as Śvetāmbara Pancha Tirth (five principal pilgrimage shrines).

 Jain Temples

-Girnar was anciently called Raivata or Ujjayanta, sacred amongst the Jains to Neminath, the 22nd Tirthankar, and a place of pilgrimage before 250 BCE.
+Girnar was anciently called Raivata or Ujjayanta, sacred amongst the Jains to Neminath, the 22nd Tirthankara, and a place of pilgrimage since before 250 BCE.

 Situated on the first plateau of Mount Girnar at the height of about 3800 steps, at an altitude of 2370 ft above Junagadh, still some 600 ft below the first summit of Girnar, there are Jain temples with marvelous carvings in marble.

-Some 16 Jain temples here form a sort of fort on the ledge at the top of the great cliff.
-These temples are along the west face of the hill, and are all enclosed.
+Some 16 Jain temples are grouped on the ledge at the top of the great cliff along the west face of the hill, and are all enclosed.

 Neminath Temple

-The Neminath temple was rebuilt completely by Sajjana, the governor of Saurashtra appointed by Jayasimha Siddharaja of Chaulukya dynasty, in 1129 CE.
+The Neminath temple was rebuilt completely by Sajjana, the governor of Saurashtra appointed by Jayasimha Siddharaja of Solanki dynasty, in 1129 CE.

 It is built in Māru-Gurjara architecture (Solaṅkī style).
 It is west-facing and built from black-grey granite.
-The central temple has three components; Mulaprasada (central shrine) and two halls: Gudhamandapa (principal hall) and second mandapa (outer hall).
+The central temple has three components; mulaprasada (central shrine) and two halls: gudhamandapa (principal hall) and second mandapa (outer hall).